Saturday, April 12, 2014

 By taking the Southwest Chief in one direction and returning on the California Zephyr, you are traveling what the Gilded Age tourists in the 1880s and 1890s called the Grand Tour of America.

-The East Coast relies much more on rail service than the rest of the country, especially the heavily used tracks between Boston and Washington, D.C.
+The East Coast relies much more on rail service than the rest of the country, especially the heavily used tracks in the high traffic corridor between Boston and Washington, D.C.

 One of the country's first scenic rail routes is the Empire Service from New York City up through the Hudson River Valley where Washington Irving's Ichabod Crane encountered the Headless Horseman of Sleepy Hallow.

-But maybe you're not planning a vacation by train, but would like the train experience.
+Maybe you're not planning a vacation by train, but would like the train experience.
 There are lots of day trips in various parts of the country, including vintage steam and narrow gauge railroads.
 My personal favorite is the Napa Valley Wine Train in California, which includes winery stops.
-And Alaska Railway's White Pass & Yukon Route offers a three hour tour through some truly dramatic scenery.
+Alaska Railway's White Pass & Yukon Route offers a three hour tour through some truly dramatic scenery.

 Have any of you taken a train vacation?
 A day trip train tour?